innodoc/innodoc-webapp/README.md

 #### Requirements

-Please make sure you have a current version of [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed on your system.
-For Node.js use your package manager of choice. [nvm](https://github.com/creationix/nvm) is also an excellent option to install a current version of Node.js into your home directory.
+Please make sure you have a current version of [Node.js](https://nodejs.org/) and [pnpm](https://pnpm.io/) installed on your system.
+For Node.js use your distro package manager. [nvm](https://github.com/creationix/nvm) is also an excellent option to install a current version of Node.js into your home directory.